weecology/DeepForest/docs/getting_started.md

 # Training

-While the prebuilt models outperform available tree crown detection tools, they can always be improved by adding data from the target area.
+The prebuilt models can always be improved by adding data from the target area.
 In our work, we have found that even one hour worth of carefully chosen hand annotation can yield enormous improvements in accuracy and precision.
 We envision that for the majority of scientific applications, atleast some finetuning of the prebuilt model will be worthwhile.

 ```{python}